marketplacer/excel_csv/README.md

   * Some European countries use a semicolon instead of a comma as a field separator. **ExcelCSV** will try to autodetect this, and also supports Excel's proprietary `sep=` header.
   * Excel can't deal with UTF-8, and will read & write in the local character set, which is usually 'Windows-1252'. **ExcelCSV** reads & writes in this character set automatically.
   * Some versions of Excel can't deal with UNIX newlines. **ExcelCSV** forces DOS newlines.

+Full documentation for the latest gem release is at [RDoc](http://rubydoc.info/gems/excel_csv/frames)

 ## Installation